Smith's Ballpark: Naming rights

 When the ballpark opened in 1994, it was called Franklin Quest Field, for which the Franklin Quest Company paid $1.4 million in the summer of 1993 for 15 years of naming rights.

 On April 7, 2009, the Bees announced that they had reached a multi-year naming-rights deal with Spring Mobile (a Salt Lake City-based AT&T authorized retailer) to provide the ballpark's new name of Spring Mobile Ballpark which ran for five seasons.

 In March 2014, it was announced that Salt Lake City-based Smith's Food and Drug had signed a six-year naming rights deal, giving the park its current name.

 Features

 Smith's Ballpark is noted for its views of the Wasatch Mountains over the left and center field walls.

 Redevelopment

 In early 2024, the Miller family foundation announced a $22 million donation to Salt Lake City's Ballpark NEXT fund.
 This fund, managed by Salt Lake City, is conducting a $100-million program to improve the neighborhood, including and surrounding Smith's Ballpark.

+In late 2025, Salt Lake City approved detailed redevelopment plans for Smith's Ballpark and the surrounding neighborhood.

+On May 30, 2026, Smith's Ballpark was the site of the Salt Lake Music Festival.